shrechochek/evolution-chess/README.md

 ### you can see evolution tree [ here ](https://miro.com/app/board/uXjVI-ZUrws=/)

 ## how to create mods
-### you must create folder with .json file inside and photos for pieces(if you use photos, that are not in original respository)
+### you must create folder with .json file and photos for pieces(if you use pieces that are not in original respository)
 ### first of all you must set name for photos that you use

 ```json